apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 ```
 ### Connections

-To query the connections use the "connection" flag followed by the connection ID to get (or "all") followed by one of the connection options.
+To query the connections use the "connection" flag followed by the connection ID or name, to get (or "all") followed by one of the connection options.
 The connection options are below.

 Option | Description
 ------ | -----------